imagej/imagej.github.io/pages/Usage.md

 description: test description
 ---

-The statistics for website visits and ImageJ updates are aggregated into a publicly viewable form at the following URL:
+%Replace% AboutMenu %Replace% The statistics for website visits and ImageJ updates are aggregated into a publicly viewable form at the following URL:

+{% include BigLink content="url=<https://juglab.mpi-cbg.de/matomo/>" %}